-For traditional freshman applicants, interviews are not required.
+For traditional first-year applicants, interviews are not required.
 Students are welcome to request an interview to discuss their application.
 We may invite you for an interview if we have questions about your application.
-Interviews are required for nontraditional programs such as Performance Based Admission (PBA) and may be required for the Preparatory Enrollment Program (PEP).
+Interviews may be required for nontraditional programs such as Performance Based Admission (PBA) and the Preparatory Enrollment Program (PEP).

-Students accepted for the fall have until June 1 to pay their $200 enrollment deposit.
+Students accepted for the fall have until May 1 to pay their $200 enrollment deposit.
 If you are interested in living in one of our residence halls, you should also pay your housing deposit online.
-Once you enrollment deposit is paid, you will receive a RIC email address, to which you will receive additional information regarding campus resources...be sure to check your RIC email.
-You will also be contacted by OASIS regarding orientation and registration.
+Once your enrollment deposit is paid, you will receive a RIC email address.
+This is the email to which you will receive additional information regarding campus resources...be sure to check your RIC email.
+You will also be contacted by New Student Programming regarding orientation and registration.

 Yes.
 There are no restrictions for cars.
+Students are asked to register their vehicles with the Campus Police located in the Welcome Center.
 The campus is only 10 minutes from downtown Providence and about 25 minutes from the airport.

 Rhode Island College is a great place to visit in any season and we encourage all prospective students and families to visit our campus.
-We offer campus tours on weekdays and information sessions on Fridays and some Saturdays, as well as our annual Open House in the fall.
-We offer virtual and on-campus tours weekly throughout the year
+We offer on-campus tours weekly throughout the year with some select Saturdays, as well as our annual Open House in the fall and Junior Spring Preview in the spring.

 No. Some students begin taking a class or two as a non-degree student, maybe just to try out a class, or if they are too late to apply for regular admission.
 Non degree students pay per credit tuition and fees.